api3dao/vitepress-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 meaning that the state of the auctioneer can be computed using the logs from the last 48 hours (accounting for fulfillment reporting window).

-All relevant OevAuctionHouse logs are fetched ordered chronologically and processed in sequence.
+All relevant OevAuctionHouse logs are fetched, ordered chronologically, and processed in sequence.
 For each PlacedBid event, the bid details are decoded and stored.
 If the bid is for an unknown chain/proxy combination it is ignored.
 Similarly, the bid is ignored if the bid details cannot be decoded.